 - The defendant either substantially increased the risk of physical or psychological harm to the victim or intended to use the victim as a shield6.

-- Consent: If the victim consents to staying or going somewhere to help the defendant avoid arrest, the defendant cannot be charged with this offense, because the offense requires forcing the victim to stay or go somewhere against the victim’s will.
+If the victim consents to stay or go somewhere to help the defendant avoid arrest, the defendant has a defense against this charge, because the offense requires forcing the victim to stay or go somewhere against the victim’s will.

-- Duress: If the only reason you falsely imprisoned another person is because you yourself faced the threat of serious harm or death, you are not guilty of this crime.
+If the only reason you falsely imprisoned another person is that you yourself faced the threat of serious harm or death, you are not guilty of this crime.

-- Self-defense/Defense of Others: If you had a reasonable belief, that you were in imminent danger of being killed, or injured, and you reasonably believed that you needed to use force or threat of force against someone to make them stay or go somewhere to prevent yourself from being harmed, and you used no more force than was necessary to prevent harm to yourself or another, than you will not be guilty of this offense.
+If you had a reasonable belief, that you were in imminent danger of being killed, or injured, and you reasonably believed that you needed to use force or threat of force against someone to make them stay or go somewhere to prevent yourself from being harmed, and you used no more force than was necessary to prevent harm to yourself or another, than you have a viable defense for this offense.

 False imprisonment of a hostage to avoid arrest is a felony for which a defendant can face imprisonment for three, five or eight years.7

-- Great Bodily Injury – which adds an additional and consecutive three to six year state prison sentence to your sentence for the false imprisonment charge if you cause the victim to suffer great bodilu injury.
+- Great Bodily Injury – This crime adds an additional and consecutive thresix-year year state prison sentence to your sentence for the false imprisonment charge if you cause the victim to suffer great bodily injury.

-- Penal Code 242 – Battery: Which is violated if you used force upon another.
+- Penal Code 242 pc – Battery: Which is violated if you used force upon another.